 Both methods work together.
 You use the Vault to batch-extract data across all clients, then open the AI Assistant and pull specific documents from the Vault to draft individual research memos.

-No need to talk too much because you already know the math of how long it takes to extract data and draft memos.
+You already know the math.
 A moderately complex client burns four to ten hours of research and memo drafting through the traditional workflow.
 During busy season, that adds up across every engagement on your desk.

 The workflow above takes that same process and compresses it into a fraction of the time.
-All you need to do is to upload a client's documents.
-With that, Bizora will extract the data, identify the issues, and generate a citation-backed research memo without toggling between three different tools or writing from scratch in Word.
+Upload a client's documents.
+Bizora extracts the data, identifies the issues, and generates a citation-backed research memo without toggling between three different tools or writing from scratch in Word.

 Every citation is traceable.
 Every conclusion shows the reasoning behind it.
 And when a partner or the IRS asks how you arrived at a position, the work product holds up.